The New Image button opens a pop-up to configure a Generated image.

 - Color Space

-Representation of alpha in the image file, to convert to and from when saving and loading the image.
-See Alpha Channel.
+Representation of the image’s Alpha Channel, to convert to and from when saving and loading the image.
+This option is only available if the input format support’s encoding transparency.

 Store RGB and alpha channels separately with alpha acting as a mask, also known as unassociated alpha.
 Commonly used by image editing applications and file formats like PNG.
 This preserves colors in parts of the image with zero alpha.